Home Sweet Home Blog

 Alternatively, Taipei’s numerous parks—such as Daan Forest Park—offer a peaceful environment for walking or jogging, especially as temperatures cool down in the evening.

-There’s also a strong cafe culture in Taipei, and many expats enjoy working remotely or socializing at the many stylish cafes scattered throughout neighborhoods like Zhongshan and Songshan. - Weekend Life:
+There’s also a strong cafe culture in Taipei, and many expats enjoy working remotely or socializing at the many stylish cafes scattered throughout neighborhoods like Zhongshan and Songshan.

 Weekends are often spent exploring Taipei’s nearby mountains, such as Elephant Mountain for a scenic hike and a view of the skyline, or taking a day trip to Tamsui to enjoy the riverfront and seafood.
 (See also: Hiking Elephant Mountain: Beginner’s Guide to Taipei’s Best City Views)